Thinking of exploring Egypt’s Coloured Canyon and the Red Sea? Stuart Forster reports on activities in the South Sinai region.

 Stuart stayed at the Royal Savoy resort hotel in Sharm El Sheikh.

-Enjoy this article about exploring Egypt’s Coloured Canyon and Red Sea?
+Enjoy this article about exploring Egypt’s Coloured Canyon and the Red Sea?
 Take a look at this post about scuba diving at Sharm el Sheikh.

 Photos illustrating this post are by Why Eye Photography which is available for travel photography commissions worldwide.